-A prolene-material tape is placed under the mid-urethra to re-support it.
-The tape is inserted via a short incision over the vagina and exits through 2 small skin incisions over the suprapubic area.
-It is then adjusted to a point of minimal leak.
-The surgery takes 30 mins to do.
-Cystoscopy is also performed to check for any accidental puncture into the bladder.
-Although this surgery is a day case that can be done under local anaesthesia and sedation, many women prefer to undergo general anesthesia.
+This surgery can be done as a day case under general anesthesia.
+A prolene-material tape is inserted under the mid-urethra via a short incision over the vagina and exits through 2 small skin incisions over the suprapubic area.
+A cystoscopy is done to check for any accidental puncture into the bladder.
+The tape is then adjusted to a point of minimal leak.
+The surgery takes 30 to 40 mins to do.

-A variant of the TVT surgery is the TOT in which the tape exits through the inner thigh rather than through the top.
-The results are the same, with the advantage of less risk of bladder injury in exchange for thigh pain.
-Surgeon experience and judgement are the most important factors for success.
+A variant of the TVT surgery is the TOT in which the tape exits through the inner thigh rather than via the top.
+The results are the same, with the advantage of less risk of bladder injury.
+However, the “ trade-off ” is thigh pain which can last a month or so.
+Regardless of method used, surgeon experience and judgment are still the most important factors for success in any sling surgery.

-- haematoma ((blood clot) in pelvis or bruising over the lower abdomen.
-This resolves with time.
+- haematoma (blood clot) over the lower abdomen.
+This resolves with time

 - minimal haematoma / bleeding